Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Bayesian inference

-Note that given Bayes factors $BF_{i,F}$ and $BF_{j,F}$, the Bayes factor for model $\mathcal{M}_{i}$ against $\mathcal{M}_{j}$ is obtained simply as $BF_{i,j}=BF_{i,F}/BF_{j,F}.$\textbf{\ }As such, the information about the relative performance of the competing models can be obtained from the relative ranking of the models' marginal likelihoods.
-The marginal likelihood for model $\mathcal{M}_{i}$\ in (\ref{ch6marg_lik}) and that appears in the numerator of (\ref{ch6bf_if}) is challenging to compute, requiring the calculation of an integral over a very large dimension due to the number of latent variables present.
-We estimate the marginal likelihood of each model using the output of a series MCMC algorithms, details of which are provided in Appendix B.
+The marginal likelihood for model $\mathcal{M}_{i}$\ in (\ref{ch6marg_lik}) is challenging to compute, in particular for the state space specifications, which require\textbf{ }the calculation of an integral over a very large dimension due to the number of latent variables present.
+As per Chib (1995) and\ Chib and\ Jeliazkov (2001), we estimate the marginal likelihood of each model using the output of a series of auxiliary\textbf{ }MCMC algorithms, in addition to the full MCMC algorithm associated with estimation of the given model.
+Specific details of this computation are provided in Appendix C. A brief explanation of the computation of the marginal likelihoods for the three restricted models ($\mathcal{M}_{9},$ $\mathcal{M}_{10}$ and $\mathcal{M} _{11}$) is also provided in this appendix.